GuccioGucci/yoke/README.md

 ![Pipelines, Jenkins: main](docs/pipelines-jenkins-main.png "Pipeliens, Jenkins: main")

-The main pipeline would build application version for a given commit (on target `branch`), while the deployment pipeline would be executed multiple times, for individual `environments`, accordingly to given branch (eg: limiting branches other than `main`/`master`/`trunk` to dev, proposing `main`/`master`/`trunk` branch to all available envs).
+The main pipeline would build application version for a given commit (on target `branch`), while the deployment pipeline would be executed multiple times, for individual `environments`, accordingly to given branch (eg: limiting branches other than `main`/`master`/`trunk` to dev, proposing `main`/`master`/`trunk` branch to all available environments).

 ![Pipelines, Jenkins: deploy](docs/pipelines-jenkins-deploy.png "Pipeliens, Jenkins: deploy")

 For doing so, sample templates are provided in [templates/pipeline](templates/pipeline):

 * [`Jenkinsfile`](templates/pipeline/Jenkinsfile) is the main pipeline
   * set `APPLICATION` to your application name.
-This is also expected to be the docker repository image name
+This is also expected to be the Docker repository image name
   * create a Jenkins job using this `Jenkinsfile` as the pipeline
 * [`Jenkinsfile.deploy`](templates/pipeline/Jenkinsfile.deploy) is the deployment pipeline, interacting with yoke in order to deploy on ECS
   * set `APPLICATION` to your application name (as in previous step)
   * set `SERVICE` to your service name, in order match `${params.ENVIRONMENT}-${SERVICE}` with your Terraform configuration
-  * customize any `prd`-specific tasks that you want to perform (eg: configuring AWS profiles and/or promoting images from nonprod to prod docker registries)
+  * customize any `prd`-specific tasks that you want to perform (eg: configuring AWS profiles and/or promoting images from nonprod to prod Docker registries)
   * create a Jenkins job using this `Jenkinsfile.deploy` as the pipeline, named `${APPLICATION}_deploy`

 Then, in `Jenkinsfile.deploy` please consider using in a specific tag instead of relying on `master` branch, in order to keep control of yoke version, since it lacks any proper distribution channel at the moment (nexus, yum, etc.).
 To do so, please set `YOKE_VERSION` to any available tag.
 See [CHANGELOG](CHANGELOG.md) for details about individual versions.